mfroute/halouma.github.io/index.md

 </tbody>
 </table>
 </center>

+We can see that normalizing is important: without normalization the means are clearly not the same!
+The non-normalized hit rates test supports the claim that the means are significantly different.
+Meanwhile, the test for normalized hit rates does not enable us to reject the hypothesis that the means are the same.
+Therefore, from now on, we will only compare normalized values.

 ## Our first observations
 Oops.
 Apparently there is a significant difference according to our statistical tests.
 But it's not obvious!
 How can we sharpen our study?